ashegde/temporal-prediction-with-streaming-deepRL/README.md

 In the standard RL setting, $R_k$ refers to reward.
 Here, we will treat this as the oil temperature at time $k$.
 Essentially, we are now in the realm of Generalized Value Functions (GVF), and our goal is to estimate this value function.
-This task falls into the category of online learning -- the incoming data is acts as a stream, and we update our value/prediction function in real-time.
+This task falls into the category of online learning -- the incoming data acts as a stream, and we update our value/prediction function in real-time.

 To do so, we will train a neural network following the TD learning scheme with the modifications suggested in our primary reference.